Fruita, CO – April 3, 2017

 We made it to Fruita with no problems.
-Later that evening, we saw on the news that the State closed many of the roads through the Rocky Mountains because of the heavy snow.
+Later that evening, we discovered that the State closed many of the roads through the Rocky Mountains because of the heavy snow.
 We were glad to have made it through unscathed.

 From many places in Fruita, one can see the Colorado National Monument.
 It is one of my favorite places to visit and photograph.
 I discovered there are some petroglyphs within the boundaries of the Monument.
 I tracked down the location, drove to the trailhead, and walked the very short distance to the petroglyphs.
 My disappointment was immense.
-I did find the rock and petroglyphs I read about.
-Unfortunately, vandals have chiseled names, initials, and drawings onto the rock surface.
-It was quite difficult to determine the authentic petroglyphs.
-I did take some photographs; however, I have not included any here because I just did not like them.
-On a side note, I did take some other photographs, such as a unique hole in the sandstone near the petroglyphs.
+I did find the rock and petroglyphs; unfortunately, vandals have chiseled names, initials, and drawings onto the rock surface.
+It was quite challenging to determine which were authentic petroglyphs.
+I did take some photographs; however, I have not included any here because I did not like them.
+On a side note, I did take some other pictures, such as a unique hole in the sandstone.

 One morning I decided I wanted to find a road that leads up into the Book Cliffs.
-I remembered the road from a previous trip, but I did not remember how to get there.
+I remembered the way from a previous trip, but I did not remember how to get there.
 I took a stab at finding the road.
 Leslie and I ended up at the North Fruita Desert.
-Even though there were a lot of people camping in the area, it still had a very empty feel.
+Even though there were a lot of people camping in the area, it still had an empty feeling.

 Since I could not find the road for which I was looking, we decided to go to the Colorado River.
 I selected the Kokopelli Trails area near Loma, Colorado.

-One of the most unique things we saw was a house carved into a sandstone cliff.
+One of the unique things we saw was a house carved into a sandstone cliff.
 It was unique; however, we both agreed there was no way we could live in such a home.
-We were certain the rooms at the back of the home would be quite claustrophobic.
+We were sure the rooms at the back of the house would be quite claustrophobic.